fabacab/wp-janesguide/trunk/readme.txt

 === Plugin Name ===
 Contributors: meitar
 #Donate link: http://example.com/
-#Tags: comments, spam
+Tags: widgets
 Requires at least: 2.5
 Tested up to: 2.7.1
-Stable tag: 0.1
+Stable tag: 0.2

 Easily enables the display of JanesGuide.com awards on your WordPress-generated pages.

 == Description ==

-Provides two template tags (theme functions), `wp_janesguide_award()` and `wp_janesguide_icon()`, which will display an image of one of two awards in the case of the former or a generic JanesGuide.com linkback icon in the case of the latter.
+Provides a simple-to-use widget and, if you want to use them, two template tags (theme functions): `wp_janesguide_award()` and `wp_janesguide_icon()`.
+These functions display an image of one of two awards in the case of the former or a generic JanesGuide.com linkback icon in the case of the latter.
+The widget can display any of these three options.

 Use `wp_janesguide_award()` if your site has received a "quality" (default) or a "quality and original" review from JanesGuide.com.
 For instance, to display a "quality and original" award icon, use code like this: